musana-engineering/musana.engineering.github.io/_posts/2025-09-6-devops-playbook-for-production-ai.markdown

 Our camera rolls are digital graveyards of forgotten photos.
 While taking a picture is effortless, creating one worthy of sharing requires a keen eye and thoughtful editing.
 Similarly, in AI, the initial thrill of a working prototype is like that quick snapshot.
 But the journey to production where it must perform reliably for users is where the real work begins.

-Production is less about discovery and more about engineering an AI serving platform that is secure, scalable, resilient, observable, cost-efficient, and maintainable. **This is not trivial work.**
+Production is less about experimentation and more about engineering an AI serving platform that is secure, scalable, resilient, observable, cost-efficient, and maintainable. **This is not trivial work.**

 **You can't just filter your way to a stable production system.
 A prototype built on vibes will collapse under real world load**